Last updated 05/19/2020

 The Department for Education (DfE):

 The DfE uses qualification registration and achievement data for research and statistical purposes to inform and improve educational policy.
 We submit achievement data annually to government departments or agencies acting on their behalf to support Schools Performance Tables.
-If you wish to know more about the data held please reference their website located here.
+If you wish to know more about the data held please reference the DfE website.

 UCAS is the organisation responsible for managing applications to higher education courses in the UK.
 Qualifications that have UCAS tariff points mean they are recognised as contributing to entry to university.

-We report achievement of these qualifications annually to UCAS directly.
-If you wish to learn more about how this data is stored and protected please reference their website located here.
+We report the achievement of these qualifications annually to UCAS directly.
+If you wish to learn more about how this data is stored and protected please reference the UCAS website.

 The Qualifications Regulators: